West Gosforth railway station

 West Gosforth was a railway station on the Ponteland Railway, which ran between South Gosforth and Ponteland, with a sub-branch line to Darras Hall.
 The station served Gosforth in Newcastle upon Tyne.
+It was opened in 1905, closed to passengers in 1929, and to goods traffic in 1967.

-The station was opened on 1 June 1905, by the North Eastern Railway.
-It was situated near to the junction of the Great North Road (B1318) and Hollywood Avenue.
+The station was situated near to the junction of the Great North Road (B1318) and Hollywood Avenue.
+The station site is now occupied by the Regent Centre Interchange on the Tyne and Wear Metro.

-A signal box was located on the down platform, with access to a small goods shed at the back of the platform.

 History

-The Gosforth and Ponteland Light Railway was formed in 1899, under the Light Railways Act of 1896.
-Construction of the line by the North Eastern Railway was authorised by Parliament in February 1901.
+The Gosforth and Ponteland Light Railway was formed in 1899, under the Light Railways Act 1896 (59 & 60 Vict. c.
+48), and construction of the line, by the North Eastern Railway, was authorised by Parliament in February 1901.
 In March 1905, the 7-mile section from South Gosforth to Ponteland was opened to goods traffic, with passenger services commencing in June 1905.

-A 11⁄4-mile extension of the branch line to the garden city of Darras Hall in Northumberland, known as the Little Callerton Railway, was authorised in 1909.
-Unlike the Gosforth and Ponteland Light Railway, the extension was not constructed as a light railway.
-Passenger services commenced between Ponteland and Darras Hall in October 1913.